wlmiller/thesis/README.md

 Finally, in Chapter 6, we approach the reverse self-assembly problem.
 That is, we describe an algorithm for answering the reverse (and much more difficult) question, “Given a specific desired target self-assembled structure, what interparticle interactions will yield a system which will self-assemble into that structure?”
 We also describe a new model of interparticle interaction which should be able to generate interparticle interaction geometries with a high degree of flexibility.

 ### Reference
 Miller, William L., III.
-(2012)  _Self-organization in systems of anisotropic particles._ (Doctoral dissertation). [http://search.proquest.com/docview/1016092050](Available from ProQuest Dissertations and Theses).
+(2012)  _Self-organization in systems of anisotropic particles._ (Doctoral dissertation).
+[Available from ProQuest Dissertations and Theses](http://search.proquest.com/docview/1016092050).
 (Publication no. 3507711).